Banner

 As of 8th January 2026, Nepal has been moved to Australia Assessment Level – 3 from AL - 2.

 Note: Many students seemed to be confused about the English proficiency test requirement, as this was already asked even when we were at assessment level 2.
-To put it simply, students were asked to give these test documents to reduce the risk of visa/university refusal.
-But now that we are at assessment level 3, this evidence is actually required by the rules and regulations of Australia.
+To put it simply, students were asked to provide these test documents to reduce the risk of visa/university refusal.
+But now that we are at assessment level 3, this evidence is actually required by the rules and regulations of the Australian student visa.

-In conclusion, the change of the Australia assessment level for Nepal means that students should thoroughly check all the documents (especially financial, academic, and English proficiency-related) as well as provide a higher number of evidence to support their study in Australia
+In conclusion, the change of the Australia assessment level for Nepal means that students should thoroughly check all the documents (especially financial, academic, and English proficiency-related) as well as provide a higher number of pieces of evidence to support their study in Australia

 If you require any help along the way, please visit us, Search Education Nepal, and talk to our expert counsellors for more personalized guidance.